 - You are encouraged to set up a laptop exam power settings profile before your first exam if you use Windows.

 - Remember to select this profile before starting your exam.

 - Mac users no longer need to perform this step.

-- See the laptop settings page for creating and applying laptop power settings.
+- See the laptop settings page for instructions on creating and applying power settings.

 You should restart your laptop on exam day, particularly if you have not restarted or powered it off in several days.
 Like most programs, EBB can run sluggishly if your computer has been on for a long period of time without a restart.